thtrieu/darkflow/README.md

 pottedplant
 ```

-And that's it. `darkflow` will parse the annotation if necessary.
+And that's it. `darkflow` will take care of the parsing whenever necessary.

 ### Design the net